halasadi/MAPS/README.md

 ## examples

-Please see the `data` folder for an example.
+Please see the `examples` folder for examples data-input, how to run MAPS, and how to plot the results.

 ## confused?

 The MAPS software is still being tested.
-I will appreciate any bugs/comments with the documentation and improve the software.
+I will appreciate any bugs/comments with the code/documentation